 Perth is an up-and-coming city with an expected calculated gradual increase in visiting tourists every year.
 If you’re the type of person with interests in a city’s food, drinks, and art culture, numerous speakeasy bars, hip restaurants, great cafe shops, and street art culture are progressively thriving in the city and waiting for you.
 Two of the most prominent inner-city neighbourhoods to explore are Northbridge and Leederville.

-Northbridge has more young, creative, and playful appeal, with hole-in-the-wall restos to being the home of Perth Cultural Centre (houses different art galleries and museums) while Leederville is considered to have an outer more suburban vibe but is slowly getting attention to both locals and tourists, thanks to IG-worthy restaurants and cafes around the neighbourhood.
+Northbridge has more young, creative, and playful appeal, with hole-in-the-wall restos to being the home of Perth Cultural Centre (houses different art galleries and museums) while Leederville is considered to have an outer more suburban vibe but is slowly getting the attention to both locals and tourists, thanks to IG-worthy restaurants and cafes around the neighbourhood.

 You can explore the city’s cultural treasure trove by yourself or you can book a tour with Two Feet & a Heartbeat Tours for a great way to start your day and good value-for-money experience.